giuseppelazzara98/IS-project-AS-IS-and-TO-BE-analyses/ReportAsIs.md

 - Collaboration: this means people at Essity seek out diversity of perspectives and ideas.
 They also trust and challenge each other constructively and celebrate success as a team;

 - Care: this means showing respect and proactively supporting each other.
-Essity acts with integrity towards all stakeholders.Sustainability is part of everything the company does;
+Essity acts with integrity towards all stakeholders.
+Sustainability is part of everything the company does;

 - Commitment: this means dedication to delivering results and to improving everyday.
 Another important point is that whatever is done, has to create a certain value.